Can test subjects take too much Melanotan? That's the question on the minds of researchers considering experimenting with this reference material.

 Melanotan 2 Dosage

-- Dose once per day, in the morning, afternoon, or evening.
-It's better to do it in the morning or afternoon before sun exposure to increase results.
-But, your “test subjects” can reduce nausea by dosing before sleeping at night.
+- Once per day, in the morning, afternoon, or evening: Most researchers have administered MT-2 in the morning or afternoon before sun exposure to increase results.
+However, research shows that dosing in the evening can reduce nausea among test subjects.

 Melanotan 1 Dosage